 How do your kids earn money?

-Kids need some money to be able to learn how to spend it properly.
+Kids need some money to be able to learn how to save and spend it properly.
 We pay our kids a small amount for chores and good grades.
 Our kids haven’t really had a part-time job yet.
 We told our kids that their first job is to get good grades so they will get scholarships.
 Currently, they are all getting very good grades so I won’t push them to work elsewhere.
 Besides watching all the work they put into their AP classes-it seems like a lot more work then a part time job!
 My daughter babysat last Summer for a family near us.
 She was able to save some money for her gas and school.
 We still pay for car insurance, big school fees, and big repairs on the car.
 If you don’t have kids driving yet, start saving now…insurance is so expensive-even with the good student discount.
 We have kids in our neighborhood earning money for trips-they make pies and cookies to sell.
 We have some that mow lawns or clean out garbage cans.
 Some have made money online-making cute videos.
+Here’s my post on other ways your kids can earn money.

 When do you get your kids a bank account?